-MicroSorb provides the best performing bioremediation product on the EPAs National Contingency Plan Product Schedule (NCPPS), and an engineering team with decades of application experience and success.
+MicroSorb provides the best performing bioremediation product on the EPA’s National Contingency Plan Product Schedule (NCPPS), and an engineering team with decades of application experience and success.

 Our products are listed on the EPAs National Contingency Plan Product Schedule (NCPPS).
 No other bioremediation company has been on the NCPPS longer than MicroSorb.

 After the Deep Water Horizon spill, BP contracted with Ralph J. Portier, Ph.D., Professor of Environmental Sciences at Louisiana State University (LSU) to test the efficacy of crude oil elimination by the bioremediation agents listed on the EPA’s NCPPS.
 Each product was also evaluated and compared to indigenous biodegradation occurring through indigenous microflora and micronutrients present in Gulf waters.